 What can we do?

-Safe place – create or make available somewhere to hide that is quiet and somewhere where they feel safe, this could be could be in their bed under a table for example.
+Safe place – provide somewhere to hide that is quiet where they feel safe, this could be could be in their bed under a table for example.
 Show them an area you have made or that you think is suitable, perhaps somewhere they automatically run to and leave them to it; forcing them in or shutting them away can increase panic.
 Covering an area with a blanket to make it dark can also make it cosy and more of a den.

-Close windows and curtains when it starts getting dark to mask the flashes, you could even play some music or leave the TV on low; this will help muffle the sound of fireworks.
+Close windows and curtains when it starts to get dark to mask the flashes, you could even play some music or leave the TV/radio on; this will help muffle the sound of fireworks.

-For smaller pets that live outside, try to cover part or most of the cage or pen with a blanket, this will keep a corner dark and quieter where they can feel secure.
+Stay inside – For smaller pets that live outside, try to cover part or most of the cage or pen with a blanket, this will keep a corner dark and quieter where they can feel secure.
 Providing extra bedding or a blanket if appropriate will give them something to burrow in and so muffle the noise.
 If you dog is nervous of fireworks keep them inside as much as possible.

 Buddy up! – Try not to leave your dog alone if there are fireworks in your area, if you are at home and the dog is not too stressed, play and cuddles are always welcome.
 Finding them a friend can also be helpful has dogs are pack animals and are naturally more relaxed when around others; if you have or a family member has another dog that gets along with yours and preferably isn’t scared of fireworks, keeping them together during the evening may make them feel more at ease with most younger dogs learning from their elders.

-Not all pets are scared however most animals will not show they are scared, please take the time to do something to help your pet whether they show it or not.
-I’m sure they will be grateful!
+Please take the time to do something to help your pet whether they show it or not.
+We are sure they will be grateful!
 Enjoy everyone!